evfurman/certifications/README.md

-**The following steps are automated as part of a Gitlab-CI pipeline, but you can also run them manually.**

 ## AWS Certified DevOps Engineer - Professional

 The AWS Certified DevOps Engineer – Professional exam validates technical expertise in provisioning, operating, and managing distributed application systems on the AWS platform.
 Exam concepts you should understand for this exam include the ability to: